argjendhaxhiu/paypal-payout-process/README.md

 # Job Payout Automation

-This script automates the process of paying users for jobs they have completed on our platform using PayPal.
+This script automates the process of paying users for jobs they have completed on a platform using PayPal.
 The script runs on a one-hour interval and processes all jobs that have been marked as 'Accepted'.

 ## Dependencies